notpeter/AxiDraw_API/README.txt

 This directory contains the following items:

-axicli.py               - The command line interface (CLI) program itself
+axicli.py                         - One way to invoke the command line interface (CLI) program

+axicli/                           - The CLI module directory

-pyaxidraw/              - The AxiDraw python package directory
+pyaxidraw/                        - The AxiDraw python module directory

 Installation.txt                  - Installation documentation

-python_example_plot.py  - Example files, showing use of this software python_example_xy.py	  as a python module, to plot an SVG file or to
+python_example_plot.py            - Example files, showing use of this software python_example_xy.py	            as a python module, to plot an SVG file, python_example_toggle.py            execute XY motion commands, or toggle pen up/down
-                          execute XY motion commands

-AxiDraw_trivial.svg     - Sample SVG file that can be plotted
+test/assets/AxiDraw_trivial.svg   - Sample SVG file that can be plotted
 ----------

 COMMAND LINE INTERFACE: USAGE